New analysis challenges conventional wisdom about combining anonymity tools

 In 2013, Harvard network administrators successfully identified a student using Tor to send bomb threats.
 The investigation highlights Tor's most overlooked vulnerability: your network can see that you're using Tor, even if it can't see what you're doing with it.

-According to court documents, investigators didn't break Tor's encryption.
-They simply identified which students had connected to the Tor network during the timeframe when threats were sent.
-With only one suspect, the case was effectively solved.
+Here's a more natural version: According to court documents, investigators didn't actually crack Tor's encryption.
+Instead, they just figured out which students had connected to the Tor network when the threats were being sent.
+Since there was only one suspect, that pretty much solved the case.

-For many threat models, that's a critical weakness.
+For most threat models, that's actually a pretty critical weakness.

 The Case Against VPN + Tor: Understanding the Arguments